vim-syntastic/syntastic/README.md

 ==========

 CoffeeLint is a linter for CoffeeScript.
 The library is it it's infancy, so it only checks a few stylistic aspects of the code.
+Stay tuned for more.

 Checks
 ------